MrVictor42/apiJikan/README.md

 This project use api <a href = 'https://jikan.docs.apiary.io/'> Jikan</a> as base.

-This projec was development in Java SpringBoot with frontend ReactJS (<a href = 'https://github.com/MrVictor42/jikan-web'> Jikan Web MyAn </a>).
+This projec was development in Java SpringBoot with frontend ReactJS (<a href = 'https://github.com/MrVictor42/jikan-web'> MyAn Web </a>).

+Deploy api in <a href = 'https://myan-api.herokuapp.com/'> MyAn Api </a>
+Deploy project in <a href = 'https://myanweb.herokuapp.com/'> MyAnWeb </a>

 ## Type of Request GET Has in This Project